simpledotorg/deployment/docs/kerala/getting-started.md

 * Set the environment name in the `group_vars` file to  `kerala-production`
 * Add the IP addresses of your EC2 instances (created in the steps above) to the `hosts` file
 * Choose what domain you'd like Simple to be hosted at.
 Add the domain to the `.env` and `simple.org-` Nginx files
-* Add SSH keys for all authorized technical staff to the `ssh_keys/kerala-production` directory
+* Add SSH keys for all authorized technical staff to the `ssh_keys/kerala-production` directory.
+Be sure to add your own SSH key as well.
 * Configure the environment variables in the `.env.kerala-production` file.
 Contact the Simple team for support on how to configure this file.